xnorkl/cyberdefenseclub/playbook/README.md

 ## The Game Plan
 **Injects** and **Incidents** are prioritized.
 - Injects correspond to tasks received by the Captain.
 The entire team is responsible for completing each inject.
-- Incidents correspond to services taken down by the red team or *otherwise*
+- Incidents correspond to primary services taken down by the red team or *otherwise*

+To successfully balance inject completion, incident resolution all while maintaining or improving a secu

 If an inject does not directly deal with a service or device under your team's purview or if there are no current injects at all, move to hardening, then enumeration.
 Rinse and repeat.